- Hannah Palmer Egan

 Tasting notes: Of the three sandwiches featured here, this agreeable number skews the sweetest.
 The multigrain bread is hefty enough to hold things together, and plenty of fillings provide balance.
 The fig mustard adds a touch of earthy sugar, and the fruit's tiny seeds add subtle crackle to every bite.
 Then, of course, there's the thickly sliced artisan ham, which is buttery, not too smoky and has just enough salt.
 The quarter-inch cuts of Brie are the smooth and creamy salve that brings it all together.

-Location Details King Arthur Flour Bakery & Café, School and Store
+Location Details King Arthur Baking Company Bakery & Café, School and Store

 Vermont Lamb Gyro